 And in today’s sales landscape, that’s what truly sets you apart.
 Handle objections well, and you don’t just close deals, you build relationships.

-“Not interested” is usually a reflexive response of prospects during a cold call in their daily routine.
+“Not interested” is usually a reflexive response of prospects during a cold call in sales conversions.
 This phrase is often used to avoid having a further conversation with the sales reps.
 It typically occurs early in a cold call or email before the prospect fully understands the value that is being offered.

-Some of the common reasons behind” not interested” responses mentioned by Quora users on Quora are:
+Some of the common reasons behind” not interested” responses mentioned by Quora users are:

 With the right kind of approach, you can shift the mindset of the prospect and restart the conversation by adding value to your pitch.